mmomtchev/Forez/README.md

 No one chronicled the Constantinople diversion itself, but there is [#7] in which the Count of Forez is never mentioned.
 The actual crusade to Constantinople is discussed, but very few actual people are mentioned - besides its top leaders.
 No one of count level or lower is mentioned at all.

-This means that if we try to reason the other way around - if Guy IV de Forez was indeed in Bulgaria, would there be any sources that could say the contrary - the answer would still be negative (more research!!!).
+This means that if we try to reason the other way around - if Guy IV of Forez was indeed in Bulgaria, would there be any sources that could say the contrary - the answer would still be negative (more research!!!).

-In any case, if Kondofre was indeed named after Count de Forez, it would likely been far more official than a simple case of the locals paying homage to a great foreign knight and military commander.
+In any case, if Kondofre was indeed named after Count of Forez, it would likely been far more official than a simple case of the locals paying homage to a great foreign knight and military commander.
 It was much more likely an official royal charter by the Bulgarian Tzar himself to an important military ally - one that was maybe too sick to continue his journey.

 # Conclusion